Moroxi/Fov-Mod/README.md

 The mod is safe to use as a casual, general, or competitive mod.
 It complies with the Venge TOS fully and doesn't provide unfair vantage to its users.

-### 4. Can I use this mod's assets in my mod?
+### 4. Can I use this mod's assets?
 And can I release variants of the mod thus created?

 The mod as a whole and all its contained files, including 3d assets, images, sounds, and scripts are licensed under CC-BY Attribution License.
 As long as you provide appropriate credits and reference this mod as your source of resources, you're free to use the aforementioned assets in your variants or projects.
 Read the license for further information regarding the same.